ingmarboeschen/JATSdecoder/README.md

 Its function `text2sentences()` is especially designed to break floating text with scientific content (references, results) into sentences.
 `text2num()` unifies representations of written numbers and special annotations (percent, fraction, e+10) into digit numbers.
 You can extract adjustable n words around a pattern match in a sentence with `ngram()`.
-`letter.convert()` unifies hexadecimal to unicode characters and, if [CERMINE](https://github.com/CeON/CERMINE) generated CERMXML files are processed, special error correction and special letter uniformisation is performed, which is extremely relevant for `get.stats()`'s ability to extract and recompute statistical results in text.
+`letter.convert()` unifies hexadecimal to Unicode characters and, if [CERMINE](https://github.com/CeON/CERMINE) generated CERMXML files are processed, special error correction and special letter uniformization is performed, which is extremely relevant for `get.stats()`'s ability to extract and recompute statistical results in text.

 The contained functions are listed below.
-For a detailed description see the full [manual](https://github.com/ingmarboeschen/JATSdecoder/blob/main/JATSdecoder_1.0.1.pdf).
+For a detailed description, see the full [manual](https://github.com/ingmarboeschen/JATSdecoder/blob/main/JATSdecoder_1.0.1.pdf).

 - **JATSdecoder::JATSdecoder()** uses functions that can be applied stand alone on NISO-JATS coded XML files or text input:
   - get.title()      # extracts title